Abdulla Yameen

-Abdulla Yameen Abdul Gayoom (ޢަބްދުﷲ ޔާމީން ޢަބްދުލް ޤައްޔޫމް; born 21 May 1959) is a Maldivian politician who was President of the Maldives from 2013 to 2018.
-He left office on 17 November 2018 following his defeat in the 2018 presidential election, in which he sought to win a second 5-year term.
+Abdulla Yameen Abdul Gayoom (ޢަބްދުﷲ ޔާމީން ޢަބްދުލް ޤައްޔޫމް; born 21 May 1959) is a Maldivian politician who served as president of the Maldives from 2013 to 2018.

 Yameen was elected president in the 2013 presidential election as the candidate of the Progressive Party (PPM), defeating Maldivian Democratic Party (MDP) leader and former president Mohamed Nasheed in the second round of the re-run, after the initial election was annulled.
 He was the second democratically elected president of the Republic of the Maldives.
+Yameen's presidential tenure oversaw a number of infrastructure development projects, such as airports and healthcare facilities, most of which were financed through loans from the Chinese government.
+His presidency was rife with allegations of human rights infringements and corruption.
+He left office on 17 November 2018 following his defeat in the 2018 presidential election to Ibrahim Mohamed Solih.

+Following his departure from office, Yameen was charged with corruption and money laundering in connection to the Maldives Marketing and Public Relations Corporation scandal, and was sentenced to 11 years in prison.
+He has since been freed from prison.

 Career

 Yameen started his government service in July 1978.
 Following his undergraduate studies in Beirut, Lebanon.
-He served first as Secretary at the Department of Finance and then as Research Officer at the Research and International Organisations Division of the Maldives Monetary Authority (MMA) also knows as Mixed Martial Arts.
+He served first as Secretary at the Department of Finance and then as Research Officer at the Research and International Organisations Division of the Maldives Monetary Authority (MMA).

 On his return after completing his postgraduate studies, Yameen started serving at Ministry of Trade and Industries.
-He held many post throughout his career at the ministry and was appointed as Minister of Trade and Industries on 11 November 1993 under president Maumoon.
+He held many post throughout his career at the ministry and was appointed as Minister of Trade and Industries on 11 November 1993 under president Maumoon Abdul Gayoom.

 As the Trade Minister, Yameen helped Maldives become part of Multilateral Investment Guarantee Agency (MIGA) and other international trade and investment organisations.